Legislative Reference Library Key Statutory Mandates

 This page notes key sections of Minnesota Statutes regarding the Legislative Reference Library and its role in collecting materials.
 See a full list here.

 - This statute discusses the Legislative Reference Library's collection and purpose, the Library's status as a depository library, and the need for agencies to provide bibliographic information on documents.
 The Library is to receive all documents published by the state and considered to be of interest or value to the Library.
 The statute defines a document as "any publication issued by the state, constitutional officers, commissions, councils, bureaus, research centers, societies, task forces... or other agencies supported by state funds, or any publication prepared for the state by private individuals or organizations considered to be of interest or value to the library."

-- Subdivision 1 requires that two print copies and one electronic copy of reports be sent to the Legislative Reference Library.
+- Subdivision 1 requires that one print copy and one electronic copy of reports be sent to the Legislative Reference Library.
 Subdivision 2 requires that items submitted to the Library contain "the information necessary to identify the document as required by section 3.302, subdivision 3a."
 This includes complete bibliographic information (author, title, publisher, date, place of publication).
 If the report is required by a specific law, the citation to the session law and section of statute must be included.
 Subdivision 3 requires that the Library provide a monthly checklist of state documents to legislators.
 The Library's Newly Acquired Minnesota State Government Reports fulfills the checklist requirement.

 - Biennial reports required to be submitted to the legislature by various departments and agencies shall be submitted by November 15 of each even numbered year.

 - Subdivision 6 states: "If the final product of the contract is a written report, a copy must be filed with the Legislative Reference Library."

 - Reports to the legislature must contain a summary of the costs involved in preparation.